throw-if-null/alembic/README.md

 * ReportsWebHook: A webhook to where :alembic: will send the notifications about restart and/or kill actions

 ## Known Issues
 The `appsettings.json` hot reaload is not working.
 Which means if you change a value in your bound override of `appesttings.json` it will not be applied until you restart the container.
+The hot reload works if you are running from VS or just executing the dll, but when it is in container nothing is happening.
+I saw there are issues with binding to a file and hot-reload, and there was a suggestion to use folder bind, I tried that too, with the same result.
+Maybe I will get back to this, or maybe someone else will figure out what's the problem.